Politics

 Iranian teachers gather in protest in their fourth planned cross-country protests in late 2022, raising their grievances about low pay, insufficient benefits, and other woes they have grappled with for years.
 [ILNA]

 Paris Mayor Anne Hidalgo delivers a speech on the Trocadero Esplanade during an event to display the slogan "Women, Life, Freedom" on the Eiffel Tower on January 16 in solidarity with the Iranian people amid protests in Iran.
-[Ludovic MARIN/AFP]
+[Ludovic Marin/AFP]

 Paris Mayor Anne Hidalgo delivers a speech on the Trocadero Esplanade during an event to display the slogan "Women, Life, Freedom" on the Eiffel Tower on January 16 in solidarity with the Iranian people amid protests in Iran.
-[Ludovic MARIN/AFP]
+[Ludovic Marin/AFP]

 The report by IRGC-affiliated Fars News demonstrated that 81% of the Iranian public believes street protests are effective in reducing their social woes.